ecarmu/Learning-ML/supervised/decision tree/implementation from scratch/README.md

-At here, the coding done for understanding the "Decision Tree" algorithm can be found
+At here, the coding done for understanding the basics of "Decision Tree" algorithm can be found

 In this version, no default library is used for directly obtaining "Decision Tree" It is implemented from scratch